IvanSanchez/Leaflet.CheapLayerAt/README.md

 * `<canvas>` layers will prevent it from working
 * Only works on SVG vectors, markers and image overlays
 * Only retrieves the top-most layer
+* Might have sub-pixel accuracy problems
+* Ignores tile layers
+* Only works within the visible map bounds

+## Usage

+The plugin adds two functions to `L.Map`:

+### `map.getLayerAt(point)`

+Given an instance of `L.Point`, representing the pixel coordinates relative to the top left corner of the map container, returns the `L.Layer` under that pixel, or `undefined` if there is no layer under that pixel.

+If there is more than one layer under that pixel, this function will return the top-most one, according to the DOM. e.g. if there is a marker icon over a polygon, the marker will be returned and the polygon will be ignored.

+The `point` parameter must be contained within the map size.
+Will return `undefined` if `point` is outside the map viewport size.

+### `map.getLayerAtLatLng(latlng)`

+Given an instance of `L.LatLng`, returns the top-most layer containing that lat-lng.

+Will return `undefined` if the `latlng` is outside the current map viewport bounds.

 ## Legalese